Learning Disentangled Representation for One-shot Progressive Face Swapping: Experiments

-Pose error and expression error listed in Table~\ref{Table:firstexp-ff++} are employed to test the attribute preservation ability of different methods.
-From the table, we can infer that face reenactment methods, such as NeuralTextures and Face2Face, usually have lower pose and expression errors than face swapping methods.
-The reason is that face reenactment methods are mainly designed to control facial movements and expression deformations, while neglecting the swapping of the identity information.
-Regarding the face swapping methods, FaceShifter performs better than the other methods except for ours.
-Our method surpasses FaceShifter by a large margin in terms of pose error.
-The pose error of our method is 2.36, while the pose error of FaceShifter is 2.55.
-It is worth noting that the expression error of our method is slightly higher than that of FaceShifter.
-The possible reasons are as follows.
-First, FaceShifter leverages more training images than our method.
-It is trained with a total of 2.7M images, which is approximately 90 times more images than used to train our method.
-In addition, the training set for FaceShifter includes VGGFace dataset~\cite{Parkhi15}, which is mainly designed for face recognition and contains more pose and expression variations than CelebA dataset.
-Furthermore, landmark information is mainly explored in our method to ensure the consistency of the expression information between the synthetic faces and target faces.
-This is insufficient to capture subtle expression differences.
-Our method has advantages in identity preservation but is comparable to the other methods in preserving pose and expression.
-In fact, the identity preservation ability and the attribute preservation ability are to a certain degree contradictory to each other.
+Pose error and expression error in Table~\ref{Table:firstexp-ff++} show the attribute preservation ability of the evaluated face reenactment and swapping methods.
+Face reenactment methods like NeuralTextures and Face2Face usually have lower pose and expression errors than face swapping methods.
+The reason is that face reenactment methods are mainly designed to control facial movements and expression deformations while neglecting the swapping of the identity information.
+Regarding the face swapping methods, FaceShifter and FSLSD perform better than the other methods except for ours.
+Our method performs favorably against FaceShifter and FSLSD in terms of pose error.
+The pose error of our method is 2.10, while the pose error of FaceShifter and FSLSD is 2.55 and 2.46, respectively.
+The expression error of our method is 2.69, while the expression error of FaceShifter and FSLSD is 2.82 and 2.79, respectively.
+Our method performs well in identity preservation and comparably to face reenactment methods in preserving pose and expression.
+The identity and attribute preservation abilities are, to a certain degree, contradictory to each other.
 As an extreme case, if we use all of the target images as the swapped results, then ID retrieval should be close to zero (the method should fail to maintain the identity of the source images).
-However, the pose error and expression error are also very close to zero in this case (the method faithfully preserves the attributes of the target images).
-In summary, our method strikes a better balance between the identity preservation ability and the attribute preservation ability.
+However, the pose and expression errors are also close to zero in this case (the method faithfully preserves the attributes of the target images).
+Overall, our method strikes a balance between the identity preservation ability and the attribute preservation ability.
+It performs the best among all of the face swapping methods.